microsoft/TypeScript/doc/spec.md

 }
 ```

-does not cause errors in the example, even though the call to the constructor from the ‘create’ function doesn’t specify an argument (thus giving the value ‘undefined’ to ‘b’).
+does not cause errors in the example, even though the call to the constructor from the 'create' function doesn't specify an argument (thus giving the value 'undefined' to 'b').

 ### <a name="8.4.3"/>8.4.3 Member Accessor Declarations